QubesOS/qubes-doc/user/how-to-guides/how-to-organize-your-qubes.md

   accounts or her old credit card statements, since online access to these generally doesn't allow spending or withdrawing any money.
 So, even the worst case scenario here wouldn't be catastrophic, unlike with her bank and brokerage accounts.
-Finally, she has way too many credit cards!
-While she's very frugal, she likes to collect the sign-up bonuses that are offered for opening new cards, so she's accumulated quite a few of them.
+Third, she's not too worried about any of her credit card company websites being used to attach each other or her qube (As long as it's contained to a single qube, she's fine with that level of risk.)
+Last, but not least: She has way too many credit cards!
+While Carol is very frugal, she likes to collect the sign-up bonuses that are offered for opening new cards, so she's accumulated quite a few of them.
 (However, she's always careful to pay off her balance each month, so she never pays interest.
 She's also pretty disciplined about only spending what she would have spent *anyway* and not being tempted to spend more just to meet a spending requirement or because she can.)
+At any rate, Carol has decided that the tiny benefit she stands to gain from having a separate qube for every credit card website wouldn't be worth the hassle of having to manage so many extra qubes.

 - One qube for credit monitoring, credit reports, and credit history services.
   Carol has worked hard to build up a good credit score, and she's concerned